Patof: Television, performances, and comics

 In January 1972, the clown Patof made his appearance in the series Le Cirque du Capitaine on the French-language Quebec television station CFTM-TV Channel 10.
 He hosted three different series: Patofville, Patof raconte, and Patof voyage.

 Patof told jokes and stories characterized by puns and often ended his numbers by exclaiming "On m'applaudit!!!" (applaud me!!!)

 He had a successful recording career during the 1970s.
 Songs like "Patof Blou" (1972), "Patof le roi des clowns" (1972), "Patofville" (1973), "L'éléphant Tic-Tac" (1973), "La plus belle poupée du monde" (1973), "Bienvenue dans ma bottine" (1974), "Gros minou" (1975), and "Bonjour Patof" (1975) are among his greatest hits.

 Patof participated in the Shriner Circus in 1973 and 1974, at the Montreal Forum.

-He recorded an English single called "The King of Clowns".
+He also recorded an English single called "The King of Clowns".

 Some of Patof's adventures were released as recordings and comic strips, including Patof en Russie, Patof chez les esquimaux, Patof chez les coupeurs de têtes, Patof dans la baleine, Patof chez les petits hommes verts, Patof chez les cowboys, Patof raconte, Patof découvre un ovni, Patof en Chine, and Patof chez les dinosaures.

 Character background

 The character's full name is Gregor Patof.
 According to his background story, he was born in Bobruisk, Belarus.
 Patof's father was a clown, and he and his wife both worked for a circus in Moscow.
 Patof lost his father at the age of six, and his mother died a few years later, reportedly from laughter after seeing a bearded woman.

-As an orphan, Patof went to work at a circus.
-Everything in his environment reminded him of his parents, however, so he decided to leave.
-Not wishing to drastically alter his climate, he moved to Montreal in Canada, a city as cold as Moscow.
+As an orphan, Patof found employment at a circus.
+However, everything in that environment reminded him of his parents, so he made the decision to leave.
+Instead of choosing a drastically different climate, he moved to Montreal in Canada, a city as cold as Moscow.

-He was lucky to meet "Capitaine Bonhomme" who, always ready to help, found him clowning work on television.
-Patof rapidly became popular with children.
-Making numerous personal, unpaid appearances at hospitals and orphanages, he won many hearts.
+Patof had the good fortune of meeting "Capitaine Bonhomme", who was always ready to help.
+Capitaine Bonhomme found him clowning work on television, where Patof quickly gained popularity among children.
+He also made numerous personal and unpaid appearances at hospitals and orphanages, winning the hearts of many.

-Besides being a clown, Patof is also the mayor of Patofville, a fancy city filled with surprises for young and old alike, where he lives with his friends Boulik, Polpon, and Itof.
+In addition to being a clown, Patof is also the mayor of Patofville, an enchanting city filled with surprises for both young and old.
+He resides there with his friends Boulik, Polpon, and Itof.

 Characters

 Patof

-Gregor Patof is a Russian clown and the central character of Patofville, of which he is also the mayor.
-He appears for the first time in the television series Le cirque du capitaine.
-His costume consists of red pants and a tweed fitted coat with collar and matched cuffs.
-He wears enormous red shoes named "tatanes".
-In Patofville, he lives in a big yellow bootee.
-He is also the director of the Patof Circus.
+Gregor Patof is a Russian clown and the central character of Patofville, where he also serves as the mayor.
+He initially appears in the television series Le cirque du capitaine.
+His costume includes red pants and a tweed fitted coat with a collar and matching cuffs.
+He is known for wearing oversized red shoes called "tatanes".
+Within Patofville, he resides in a large yellow boot.
+Additionally, Gregor Patof holds the role of director in the Patof Circus.